To help evaluate a pregnant woman's risk of preterm delivery

 Maternal age (less than 18 or more than 40 years) and race seem also to be factors, with African American women at significantly higher risk than Caucasian or Hispanic women.

-Because fFN levels normally rise as full term delivery nears and because a baby born after 34 to 35 weeks of gestation is less likely to suffer premature complications, testing this late in pregnancy is not generally recommended.
+Because fFN levels normally rise as full-term delivery nears and because a baby who is born at or near full term is less likely to suffer premature complications, testing this late in pregnancy is not generally recommended.

 What other tests are used to help determine the risk of preterm delivery?